Your hypnotherapy questions and answers may be listed here, if not, please contact me for more information.

 - What qualifications do you have?

-I’m an accredited Trainer Master Practitioner of NLP, Hypnotherapy and Time Line Therapy ™.
+I’m an accredited Trainer of Master Practitioner of NLP, Hypnotherapy and Time Line Therapy ™.
 I’m a member in good standing of the American Board of Hypnotherapy (ABH), Member of the American Board of NLP, Member of the American Board of NLP(Coaching Division) and Member of the Time Line Therapy™ Association.
 As part of my hypnotherapy, I blend in neurolinguistic programming (NLP) tools to bring about persuasive and pervasive change.